What is Cold Laser Therapy?

 THOR customers include British and US military, Premier Division soccer teams, Olympic teams, Formula 1, rugby and cricket team therapists as well as specialist pain clinics in the UK and USA.

-- The International Association for the Study of Pain (Global Task force on musculoskeletal pain) found "strong evidence" for Low Level Laser Therapy on myofascial pain syndrome.
-(2010) Click here
+- 2010 - The International Association for the Study of Pain (Global Task Force on musculoskeletal pain) recommend laser for myofascial pain syndrome.
+Click here

-- American Physical Therapy Association guidelines recommend LLLT for Achilles tendonitis.
-(2010) Click here
+- 2010 - American Physical Therapy Association guidelines recommend PBM for Achilles tendonitis.
+Click here

-- Lancet systematic review: "LLLT reduces pain immediately after treatment in acute neck pain and up to 22 weeks after completion of treatment in patients with chronic neck pain".
-(2009) Click here
+- 2009 - The Lancet "PBM reduces pain immediately after treatment in acute neck pain and for up to 22 weeks in patients with chronic neck pain".
+Click here

-- World Health Organisation (Bone and Joint Task Force) for neck pain Low Level Laser Therapy "more effective than no treatment, sham, or alternative interventions" (2008) Click here
+- 2008 - World Health Organisation (Bone and Joint Task Force) recommended PBM for neck pain.
+Click Here

 THOR Cold Laser Newsletter (See previous edition)

-Please add me to the monthly THOR training, research and conference Newsletter.
+Please add me to the THOR training, research and conference Newsletter.

 Product information and purchase enquiry